 National Trust Farmland

-After following three sides of the field, turn right to follow the wide track between the fields, pass the 7km marker post (sometimes removed to assist farming), and head back to the gap in the hedge at Point 9.
-Continue on the grassy track, just to the left of straight ahead, to merge with a track that follows the field boundary with a hedge on your left.
+After following three sides of the field, turn left to follow the wide track between the fields, pass the 7km marker post (sometimes removed to assist farming), and head back to the gap in the hedge at Point 9.
+Turn left uphill then right after 40m (and before the gate) to follow the field boundary with a hedge on your left.
 Follow this until you meet a crossing hedge.

 At the hedge, turn left uphill for a short distance to the point at which you left Park Wood earlier.
 Here turn right, following a wide track downhill with a line of small trees and fence on your left.